lelandf/stop-signup-spam/readme.txt

 = I use another plugin to handle registrations to my WordPress site.
 Will you integrate with it? =

-Please understand this is a free plugin, which I built out of necessity because spammers were creating free accounts on a Restrict Content Pro-powered membership membership site that I support.
+Please understand that this is a free plugin, which I built out of necessity because spammers were flooding my RCP-powered membership site with bogus registrations.
 I do not have time to integrate with every other membership plugin under the sun.
 With that said, I am not opposed to [pull requests](https://github.com/lelandf/stop-spam-signups) if you would like to contribute an integration of your own.

 = A spammer signed up to my site even though this plugin was active.
 Why? =